Global existence of weak solutions to viscoelastic phase separation: Part II Degenerate Case: Mathematical Model

 The viscoelastic phase separation can be described by a coupled system consisting of the Cahn-Hilliard equation for phase field evolution, the Navier-Stokes equation for fluid flow and the time evolution of the viscoelastic conformation tensor.
 The total energy of the polymer-solvent mixture consists of the mixing energy between the polymer and the solvent, the bulk stress energy, the elastic energy and the kinetic energy.

-where $\phi$ denotes the volume fraction of polymer molecules, $q\I$ the bulk stress arising from polymeric interactions, $\CC$ the viscoelastic conformation tensor and $\u$ the volume averaged velocity consisting of the solvent and polymer velocity.
-Furthermore, $c_0$ is a positive constant proportional to the interface width.
+where $\phi$ denotes the volume fraction of polymer molecules, $q\I$ the bulk stress {\cred arising from (microscopic) intermolecular attractive interactions}, $\CC$ the viscoelastic conformation tensor and $\u$ the volume averaged velocity consisting of the solvent and polymer velocity. {\cred For a detailed physical explanation of the model we refer to \cite{Tanaka., Zhou.2006}, see also \cite{brunk2020analysis, Brunk.} for a GENERIC-type consistent derivation.
+We note that $q$ can be seen as a viscoelastic pressure which is related to the divergence of the relative velocity, while $\CC$ is related to the deformation of the divergence-free volume-averaged velocity $\u$.} Furthermore, $c_0$ is a positive constant proportional to the interface width.
 In the present work we will focus on the Flory-Huggins potential,

 where $n_p,n_s$ stand for the molecular weights of the polymer and solvent, respectively.
 Here, $\chi$ is the so-called Flory interaction parameter which describes the interaction between the mixture components.
 In what follows we will study a class of more general potentials that includes (\ref{eq:fhpot}).
 A full derivation of the model can be found in \cite{Brunk.}.